Last Updated on

 The negative pressure causes the soft tissue (skin, fascia, muscles) to raise and get sucked into the cup.

-I’ve been using cupping for years in my practice.
-I was introduced to this treatment technique by one of my colleagues.
-Since then I have experienced the level of successful outcomes that can be achieved by such a simple technique to administer.
+I’ve been using cupping for years in my practice since I was introduced to this treatment technique by a colleague.
+Many of my clients have enjoyed this modality as a complement to our active rehabilitation.